moneroguides/1x02-setting-up-your-own-node/script.md

 ### FINALISING OUR CONFIG FILE

 Before we take a look at the rest of the file, we're going to add two more lines to our custom list; `enable-dns-blocklist=1` and `no-zmq=1`.

 Enabling the block list prevents connections to known bad actors and is centrally maintained by the Monero core team.
-The **no-zmq** option disables a particular interface we will no be using, limiting the potential attack the surface.
+The `no-zmq` option disables a particular interface we will not be using, limiting the potential attack surface.

-The first setting in the default config sets the location of the database file which will be created to store the blockchain data.
-I'm going to set it so that it saves it to a new folder called data in the "monerod" folder we created earlier.
-To do this we can simply replace this location with "data".
+Let's now move onto the default config.
+The first setting here sets the location of the database, which will be created to store the blockchain data.
+I'm going to set it so that it saves it to a new folder called *data* within the *monerod* folder we created earlier.
+To do this we can simply replace this location with *data*.

-The next thing on the list is the location you want the Monero daemon to save logs.
-I'm going to change this to the same data folder by deleting everything that comes before section that reads "monerod.log".
-That way, if anything goes wrong, we can quickly and easily investigate.
+The next thing on the list is the location we want the Monero daemon to save logs.
+I'm going to change this to the same **data** folder by deleting everything that comes before *monerod.log*.
+If anything goes wrong, we can quickly and easily investigate from here!

+Before continuing, let's consider whats actually going on here when the node is spinning up.

-Before moving onto the next part of the config it would be good if we address a few things first.
-Every time you start the Monero daemon it starts several processes which use different ports to run.
-The first of these is the P2P service.
-This is how your node communicates with the rest of the network and keeps itself up to date.
-Currently the IP address is bound to **0.0.0.0**, this is the best option if you haven't got any kind of custom networking.
+Every time you start the Monero daemon it starts several processes which use different ports to run, one of which is the P2P service.
+This is how your node communicates with the rest of the network and keeps itself up-to-date.
+Currently the IP address is bound to **`0.0.0.0`**, this is the best option if you haven't got any kind of custom networking.

-The port number is bound to the default and recommended one.
+The port number is bound to the default recommendation.
 You can of course change this to what ever you like, but be mindful that a wide variety of ports are used by other applications/services, so it's a good idea to stick to the recommended ones.

-Being able to change this port number is great if you cannot forward a certain port on your router, or if your VPN service won't let your specify this one, however, we're going to leave this port as default for now, so take note of it.
-For our node to be a fully fledged member of the Monero network we need to forward this port on both our firewall and router so that our node can relay its blockchain data.
+Being able to change this port number is great if you cannot forward a certain port on your router or if your VPN service requires a certain value

+However for now, leave this port as default.
+For our node to be a fully-fledged member of the Monero network we need to ***forward this port on both our firewall and router*** so that our node can shake hands with other nodes.

-The other process on the list is the Monero RPC.
-RPC stands for remote procedure call and is the method used for communication between wallets and nodes.
+The other process on the list is the Monero RPC, or Remote Prcedure Call.
+RPC is the method used for communication between wallets and nodes.
 We're not going to go into too much detail in this video, but it is possible for you to allow external connections.
 Running an RPC service is certainly helpful for those who don't run their own node, but it exposes an entirely different part of the Monero codebase to the internet.
 As many of you will be setting this up on your own personal computer, we advise against this for now.

 To save time in this video we're going to skip over the next two sections in the config file.
-If you're interested in what they do, please check out the monerodocs for more info.
+If you're interested in what they do, please check out MoneroDocs for more info.

 Finally we move onto network traffic.
 How many peers you connect to and the bandwidth you allocate is totally customisable.
-The more outpeers and the the down rate will directly contribute to your initial sync.
-So I suggest you have these pretty high to begin with.
-You can always change things later on to suit your circumstances.
+Increasing the outpeers and the down rate will directly contribute to your initial sync.
+I suggest you have these pretty high to begin with, you can always change things later on to suit your circumstances.

 I'm going to leave all of this as default for now.